About Us

 The Chattanooga Public Art Commission is established by City Code and authorized by Council Ordinance to oversee public art on City property.
 Public Art Commission members are appointed by the Mayor.
 For more information on terms and how to serve, visit the City's boards page.

-Timothy Goldsmith, Chair Curator and Education Director, Association for Visual Artists
+Timothy Goldsmith, Chair, Curator and Education Director, Association for Visual Arts

 Jonathan Dean, Administrative Coordinator, ArtsBuild

-Commission Meetings are held at 1PM on the 4th Thursday of every other month (February, April, June, August, October, December) in the JB Collins Conference Room in the City Council Building at 101 E. 11th St. Chattanooga, TN 37402.
+Commission Meetings are held at 1PM on the 4th Thursday of every other month (February, April, June, August, October, December*) in the JB Collins Conference Room in the City Council Building at 1000 Lindsay Street, Chattanooga, TN 37402.
+The December 2024 meeting will be held on Thursday, December 12 at 1PM.

 Executive Committee Meetings are held at the same time at the Association for Visual Arts, 40 Frazier Avenue, Chattanooga, TN 37405 on the off-months (January, March, May, July, September, November).